Standard vs Itemized Deduction Calculator

 About the Standard vs Itemized Deduction Calculator

-Common itemized deductions include state and local taxes (SALT, capped at the 2026 base limit of $40,000 per return or $20,000 if married filing separately), mortgage interest, charitable contributions, and unreimbursed medical expenses exceeding 7.5% of AGI.
-Since the 2017 Tax Cuts and Jobs Act nearly doubled the standard deduction, roughly 90% of taxpayers now take the standard deduction.
+Common itemized deductions include state and local taxes (SALT), mortgage interest, charitable contributions, and unreimbursed medical expenses exceeding 7.5% of AGI.
+Under current rules, far more taxpayers use the standard deduction than before.
 However, homeowners with large mortgages, residents of high-tax states, and generous charitable givers may still benefit from itemizing.
 The decision can also be year-specific: a strategy called bunching lets you concentrate deductible expenses into a single year and take the standard deduction in alternating years.
 This calculator compares both options using your actual numbers and shows exactly how much you save with each approach.

 Most taxpayers benefit from the standard deduction, but if you have significant mortgage interest, large charitable donations, or high state taxes, itemizing may save more.
 This calculator eliminates guesswork by showing the exact dollar advantage of each option.
 Choosing the wrong method can cost you hundreds or thousands of dollars, so running the comparison annually is well worth the effort.